netik1020/Concise-iPython-Notebooks-for-Deep-learning/README.md

 3. [Image Classification](./Image_Classifier) was done using convolutional network.

+4. The task of finding duplicate images among the given set of images is done [here](./Duplicate_images).

 The notebooks meant for processing/ understanding texts deals with problems like:

 1. Basic entity extraction from text using [Named Entity Recognition](./Miscellaneous/NER_tagger/) and tagging the text using [POS taggers](./Miscellaneous/POS_Tagger/).